Monday, 12 April 2010

 We are now back on schedule, having arrived here in Torremejia before lunch.
 We used our day in hand to make a slight detour to the city of Almendralejo, so as to give ourselves two shorter days instead of one longer one.
-It would have been
+It would have been too long: this has been the most unchanging and relentless stage of our journey so far.

 The tracks, mainly sand-surfaced, are straight and level, all footprints pointing in one direction, between huge vineyards and olive groves.
 There is no sign of habitation between the places where we stay, and the only other humans we have seen have been burly, raisin-faced Spaniards on their little tractors, either kicking up the dust on our track, or beavering away, harrowing the soil between their rows of vines.
 Even from early yesterday (Sunday) they went to work.